buddhist-uni/buddhist-uni.github.io/_content/essays/advice-in-four-lines_trulshik-kyabje.md

 course: tibetan
 tags:
   - problems
-  - compassion
 year: 2018
 publisher: "Lotsawa House"
 pages: 1
 ---

-> the abbot Shadeu Trulshik wrote down whatever
-came to mind and offered it from Māratika cave.
+> the abbot Shadeu Trulshik wrote down whatever came to mind and offered it from Māratika cave.

 Four simple, but direct, instructions on cultivating the Dharma.